 There are macroeconomic policies and prescriptions that might alleviate the extreme poverty and low standard of living.
-However, many of these countries lack the economic and legal stability, along with marketoriented institutions, needed to provide a fertile climate for domestic economic growth and to attract foreign investment.
+However, many of these countries lack the economic and legal stability, along with market-oriented institutions, needed to provide a fertile climate for domestic economic growth and to attract foreign investment.
 Thus, macroeconomic policies for low income economies are vastly different from those of the high income economies.
 The World Bank has made it a priority to combat poverty and raise overall income levels through 2030.
 One of the key obstacles to achieving this is the political instability that seems to be a common feature of low-income countries.

-Figure 19.5 shows the ten lowest income countries as ranked by The World Bank in 2020.
+Figure 19.5 shows the ten lowest income countries as ranked by The World Bank in 2013.
 These countries share some common traits, the most significant of which is the recent failures of their governments to provide a legal framework for economic growth.
-Civil and ethnic wars have impacted Burundi.
-Command economies, corruption, as well as political factionalism and infighting are commonly adopted elements in these lowincome countries.
+Ethiopia and Eritrea recently ended a long-standing war in 2000.
+Civil and ethnic wars have plagued countries such as Burundi and Liberia.
+Command economies, corruption, as well as political factionalism and infighting are commonly adopted elements in these low-income countries.
 The Democratic Republic of the Congo (often referred to as "Congo") is a resource-wealthy country that has not been able to increase its subsistence standard of living due to the political environment.

-FIGURE 19.5 The Ten Lowest Income Countries This bar chart that shows the ten lowest-income countries by per capita income.
-They are, from lowest income to highest: Burundi, Somalia, Mozambique, Madagascar, Central African Republic, Sierra Leone, Afghanistan, Democratic Republic of Congo, Niger, and Sudan.
+Figure 19.5 The Ten Lowest Income Countries This bar chart that shows ten low-income countries, which include, from lowest income to highest: Democratic Republic of the Congo, Zimbabwe, Burundi, Liberia, Eritrea, Central African Republic, Niger, Madagascar, and Afghanistan.
 (Source: http://databank.worldbank.org/data/views/reports/map.aspx#)